dblbirdie/dotfiles/README.md

 # dotfiles
-A place to store my personal dotfiles.
+A place to store my personal zsh configuration.

-## Note
+## Notes
-This repo needs to be cloned in `~/.dotfiles` to make internal references work.
+- This repo can be cloned anywhere.
+Just reference it in your `~/.zshrc` (e.g., `source ~/.dotfiles/main.zsh`).
+- Some configurations are macOS specific